SinaKhalili/notes/index.md

 Welcome to my (personnal wiki|second-brain|digital garden)!
 Please have a gander, a frolic, and perhaps even a "looksie".

 Note that a lot of these are just "thoughts" and have no basis in truth and make no epistemic claims of any kind.
 Probablistically speaking, some of these will be flat-out *wrong*.
 The act of thinking or reading itself is the goal here, not the destination.
-Feel free to prepend every paragraph with "To me, ..." to make the statements less **bold**.
+Feel free to prepend every paragraph with “To me, ...” to make the statements less **bold**.

 Note that this index is by no means an exhaustive list of the entries.
 Some you can only stumble upon serendipitously.